 What You Need to Know about Ransomware Attacks and Office 365

-Over the past two years the rise in number and sophistication of ransomware attacks has been meteoric.
-A recent report released by the U.S. Department of Justice revealed that ransomware attacks quadrupled from 1,000 attacks per day in 2015 to more than 4,000 attacks daily in 2017.
+U.S. Department of Justice research shows that ransomware attacks quadrupled from 1,000 attacks per day in 2015 to more than 4,000 attacks daily in 2017.

 - Cerber ransomware targets enterprises via Office 365